AriesJ12/DigitalWellBeingApp/readme.md

 - next is graph (missing now is just the weekly data)

 # next is stopping/blocking apps (it should be switching, reward based.
 30 min game time = 30 min work/learning)
 - create another table for timer
 - one is for productive apps
 - create a black semi transparent window
 - detect window change
 - check the timer
--
+- (make the category pairings unique)

 - folder fixing, actually its good enough since its smol